hoanhan101/gray/_posts/2020-10-27-2-minute-rule.md

 ---
 layout: post
 title: Get started with 2-minute rule
-summary: Scale any task down into a 2-minute version to make it easier to get started
+summary: Scale any task down into a 2-minute version to make it easier to get started.
 category: Motion
 tags: [motion.hoanhan.co, consistency, start]
 ---